NethServer/docs/developer-manual/en/nethserver-hylafax.rst

 Incoming fax (FaxDispatch)
 ==========================

-Hylafax requires a FaxMaster mail address where incoming faxes will be sent.
-NethServer implement the FaxMaster pseudonym using a system group named *faxmaster*.
+Hylafax requires a mail address where incoming faxes will be sent.
-Any users who want to receive incoming faxes should be added to this group.
+If ``SendTo`` prop is not set, all faxes will be forwarded to root mailbox.

 When a fax is received, Hylafax will execute the ``/var/spool/hylafax/etc/FaxDispatch`` script.
 FaxDispatch runs all executable scripts inside the directory ``/var/spool/hylafax/etc/dispatch`` in alphabetical order.